dschonholtz/NuxtPersonalWebsite/content/articles/Reading.md

 * <i>Lifespan: Why We Age – and Why We Don't Have To</i>
     * Done
     * How and why we age by a leading geneticist and age researcher at Harvard University
+    * I would recommend reading it and doing your research before making any changes to your life but his regimen for staying young can be found [here](https://mentalpivot.com/practical-recommendations-from-david-sinclairs-lifespan/).
 * <i>The Best American Science Fiction and Fantasy of 2020 </i>
     * In Progress
     * A collection of the best sci-fi and fantasy stories from the past year.